Arugam.info is happy to confirm that all is well and quiet in sunny Arugambay.

 However, let us pray & hope for Peace, island wide, one day.
 Together.

-The Siam View Hotel
+#50 Siam View Hotel -SVH-

-Arugam Bay – A Paradise for Surfer
+Arugam Bay A?a??a??
+A Paradise for Surfer

 Anyone crossing the old bridge will realise immediately that Arugam Bay, if only because of its unique weather conditions, is an ideal holiday location.
 This particular corner of the island is protected from the west monsoon by the natural barrier of the mountain ridge around Monaragala and the great Pottuvil Lagoon acts just as effectively as a shield against the east monsoon.
-These factors working together explain why this particular region enjoys an average of 330 days of sunshine each year – something which will not be found anywhere else in Asia.
+These factors working together explain why this particular region enjoys an average of 330 days of sunshine each year A?a??a?? something which will not be found anywhere else in Asia.

 The region is favoured with two major rivers and is therefore never in danger of becoming too arid.